craigbuckler/aframe-demo/presentation.md

 then you need to submit your VR app to numerous AppStores with no guarantee of success

-and even if you get your VR working on all popular devices have you just stopped the large majority of users who don't have a headset from accessing that content and there will be people who can't be bothered to strap their headset on?
+and even if you get your VR working on all popular devices have you just stopped the large majority of users who don't have a headset or can't be bothered to strap their headset on?

 ## 20